 Click here for before and after pictures.

 The abdominal region is also the most difficult to self-evaluate for success during liposuction.
 We see many people who think they will get good results with smartlipo and who we advise not to have the procedure because they need diet and exercise, or who have enough laxity that they need to consider having a tummy tuck instead.
 Coming in for a consultation with M.R.
-Khalifeh, MD will lead you to an assessment on wether the procedure will work on you.
+Khalifeh, MD will lead you to an assessment on whether the procedure will work on you.

 UNDERSTANDING THE ANATOMY RELEVANT TO THE COSMETIC APPEARANCE: